Step-by-step guide to syncing Matter tech with your Google Assistant powered smart home

 For now, before we go through the steps below we’ll assume you’ve already got a Google Home device in your house that can work as a Matter controller and you’re already powering your smart home with the Google Assistant, using either the iOS or Android version of the Google Home app – which will be your ‘Matter commissioner’.

-Power up your Matter device
+- Power up the Matter device

-Open the Google Home app
+- Open the Google Home app on your phone or tablet

 If you don’t get a notification when you first open Google Home, simply tap Devices from he bottom bar.
+Then tap the +Add button and choose New device.

 The app will look for devices to add.
 If it fails to find your Matter device then simply tap Matter-enabled device.
+Choose the home where you want to add your device.

 Once you’ve done all this, the Matter device should be synced and you can choose a room where it lives and give it a name.